 The Republican governors of Virginia and Pennsylvania contemplated calling up the state militias for a march on Washington, though there was no one to fight since the emergency army raised to fight the French had been disbanded in 1800.

-There was no unrest in a city probably more remote than the Constitutional Fathers contemplated.
 Not a few in Washington thought there was an inevitable solution to crisis.
 Maryland was one of the evenly split delegations.
 A Constitutional crisis would ruin the federal city investments so many prominent Maryland Federalist had made.
 But even with its fate hanging in the balance, the new federal city didn't count for much.
 Through 35 ballots, the three Maryland Federalists voted for Burr, even the worthy who represented Georgetown.

-The lone representative of Delaware, the Federalist James Bayard, finally gave up the fight, explaining that he could not jeopardize the future of his small state if the union dissolved over a constitutional crisis.
+The lone representative of Delaware, the Federalist James Bayard, finally gave up the fight, explaining that he could not jeopardize the future of his small state if the union dissolved over a Constitutional crisis.
 He also thought he had assurances from Jefferson preserving the Navy and minor Federalist office holders.